Bimfortune12/LITA-CLASS-PROJECT/README.md

 		Salary.department,
 		Salary.salary
    from employee
    join Salary
    on salary.Staffid = employee.staffid

-  -------left join---------------------
+ ---- ---------left join---------------------
       select  employee.staffid,
               employee.firstname,
 	      employee.gender,
 	       employee.hiredate,
 	        employee.state_of_origin,
 		Salary.department,
 	         Salary.salary
     from employee
     left join Salary
     on salary.Staffid = employee.staffid

- ------right join---------------
+ --------------right join---------------
       select employee.staffid,
              employee.firstname,
              employee.gender,
 	     employee.hiredate,
 	     employee.state_of_origin,
 	     Salary.department,
 		alary.salary
    from employee
    right join Salary
     on salary.Staffid = employee.staffid

- -----full join---------------------
+ ---------------full join---------------------

            Select employee.staffid,
                 employee.firstname,
 		employee.gender,
 		employee.hiredate,
 		employee.state_of_origin,
 		Salary.department,
 		Salary.salary
    from employee
    full join Salary
-   on salary.Staffid = employee.staffiD
+   o n salary.Staffid = employee.staffiD

   ## This is an example of CASE WHEN HOW TO USE IT
    update Employee
     set StateOfOrigin =
     case
     when Staffid = 'AB200' THEN 'Delta'
     when Staffid = 'AB212' THEN 'Lagos'
     when Staffid = 'AB223' THEN 'Oyo'
     when Staffid = 'AB234' THEN 'Bauchi'
     when Staffid = 'AB240' THEN 'Port Harcourt' when Staffid = 'AB249' THEN 'Lagos'
     when Staffid = 'AB254' THEN 'Edo'
     when Staffid = 'AB260' THEN 'Ekiti'
     when Staffid = 'AB268' THEN 'Delta'
     when Staffid = 'AB270' THEN 'Lagos'
     when Staffid = 'AB278' THEN 'Kano'
     when Staffid = 'AB281' THEN 'kano'
     when Staffid = 'AB282' THEN 'Ekiti'
     when Staffid = 'AB286' THEN 'Lagos'
     when Staffid = 'AB298' THEN 'Delta'
     when Staffid = 'AB299' THEN 'Edo'
     when Staffid = 'AB401' THEN 'Oyo'
     when Staffid = 'AB405' THEN 'Delta'
     ELSE 'Unknown'
     End

+  ### GitHub for Portolio Building

+  ### Power BI
+  * Power BI is a business analytics tool by misrosoft that provides interactive visualization and business intelligence capabilities with a simple interface for end users to create reports and dashbords.The main components of Power BI is Power BI Desktop(for report creation).Power BI Service(for sharing and collaboration)and Power BI
+    Mobile( for viewing reports on mobile.